GET IN TOUCH

 Step-by-Step Garnishment Process

-The Kansas Department of Revenue (KDOR) can enforce collection through wage garnishment when tax debt goes unpaid in Kansas.
+When tax debt goes unpaid in Kansas, collection authorities can enforce payment through wage garnishment.
 This process follows a defined sequence of legal and administrative actions.
-Understanding each stage provides clarity for taxpayers and allows them to take action before or during garnishment.
+Understanding each stage gives taxpayers clarity and time to take action before or during garnishment.

 Federal Wage Garnishment

-The Internal Revenue Service has assessed wages when federal taxes remain unpaid.
-Unlike KDOR, the IRS does not need a court order to levy wages.
-For more details about this process and your rights, see the IRS guidance on wage levy procedures.
+The Internal Revenue Service can levy wages when federal taxes remain unpaid.
+Unlike the Kansas county-based process, the IRS does not need a court order.
+It must, however, provide prior notice and allow a period for the taxpayer to respond.
+For more details, see the IRS guidance on wage levy procedures.

 Limits on Garnishment Amounts

-The limits on wage garnishment depend on whether the debt is owed to the state of Kansas or to the federal government.
-Tax-related garnishments are much stricter than ordinary creditor garnishments, making it essential for taxpayers to understand how much of their paycheck can be taken.
+The limits on wage garnishment depend on whether the debt is owed to the state of Kansas or to the federal government, and on the type of tax involved.

 Kansas State Tax Garnishment